Since 1973, and we are very proud that we still represent two of our original clients.

 NNN is a type of lease that requires the tenant to pay—in addition to the base rent—all costs associated with operating the space (cleaning, utilities, etc.), real estate taxes, and insurance.

-The reason landlords require these payments before they sign the lease and begin any work on your space or give you possession is that in some cases tenants actually sign leases, and then for no apparent reason, never move in.
 Landlords need some financial assurance that the tenant will hold up their end of the deal by opening for business and then paying the rent.

 The “rentable” number is the total square feet used to calculate the rental rate and may include the tenant’s proportionate share of the lobby, hallways, and other common areas in the building available to and used by all the building’s tenants.
 The “useable” number is the actual amount of square feet within the walls of the space being leased—in other words, the space available for the tenant’s exclusive use.